 Now, breathability, it’s just too good to be unbelievable.
 The interior of the gloves is designed to have this holed mesh lining to improve comfort and dryness, it’s what the Ringside is calling Stay Dry lining.
 It boosts the microbial protection of the gloves.
 Then there’s the ventilation holes on the palm.
 On top of that, if you’re palms and thumbs sweat, you won’t be having any issues.

 The external material you’ll be getting for this pair of gloves is Poly Urethane leather but it’s textured to be durable and easy to be cleaned.
 Nothing out of the ordinary, but still the attached thumb is just perfect for enhanced durability, comfort and boosted efficiency.
 Then you have the usual boxing grip bar, which not only exponentially reduces the fatigue and stress on your hands but also enables a tighter fist.
 Hence, you can pack quite the punch.

-The paddings on these pair of gloves is a bit special, its what Ringside is calling IMF technology.
-Trust I’ve tried to put it as simply as possible, the IMF’s 2 inch thick molded foam that was specifically designed and formulated to not only absorb the shock to some extent but also disperse it all over to exponentially reduce the impact of the shock.
-Best thing about it is how naturally anatomically encases your hands.
+The padding on these pair of gloves is a bit special, its what Ringside is calling IMF technology.
+Trust I’ve tried to put it as simply as possible, the IMF’s 2 inches thick molded foam that was specifically designed and formulated to not only absorb the shock to some extent but also disperse it all over to exponentially reduce the impact of the shock.
+The best thing about it is how naturally anatomically encases your hands.

 But will the IMF be all that durable?
 Heck yeah, it’ll be almost three times durable than your average molded foam.
 Besides Ringside’s putting ¾ inches extra foam to increase durability, efficiency, shock absorption, comfort and performance.